Third Mithridatic War: Battle of Tigranocerta

 Lucullus began a siege of the new Armenian imperial capital of Tigranocerta in the Arzenene district.
 Tigranes, with his main host, returned from mopping up a Seleucid rebellion in Syria, and sought battle with the Romans.
 Lucullus' army annihilated the Armenian host, despite odds of about more than two to one against him.
 This was the famous battle of Tigranocerta.
 It was fought on the same (pre-Julian) calendar date as the Roman disaster at Arausio 36 years earlier, the day before the Nones of October according to the reckoning of the time (or October 6), which is Julian October 16, 69 BC.
 Tigranes then retired to the northern regions of his kingdom to gather another army and defend his hereditary capital of Artaxata.
 Meanwhile, Lucullus moved off south-eastwards to the kingdom of the Kurds (Korduene) on the frontiers of the Armenian and Parthian empires.
 During the winter of 69–68 BC both sides opened negotiations with the Parthian king, Arsaces XVI, who was presently defending himself against a major onslaught from his rival Phraates III coming from Bactria and the far east.

 Battle of Artaxata

 In the summer of 68 BC Lucullus marched against Tigranes and crossed the Anti-Taurus range heading for the old Armenian capital Artaxata.
-Once again, Tigranes was provoked to attack, and in a major battle at the Aratsani River, Lucullus was defeated by the Armenian army.
+Once again, Tigranes was provoked to attack, and in a major battle at the Aratsani River, Lucullus defeated the Armenian army.
 Soon he left this campaign, and when winter came on early in the Armenian tablelands, his troops mutinied, refusing to go further, and he was forced to withdraw southwards back into Arzenene.
 From there he proceeded back down through Korduene into old Assyria (Northern Mesopotamia) and in the late autumn and early winter besieged Nisibis, the main Armenian fortress city and treasury in Northern Mesopotamia.